fujunswufe/d3/lesson2/lesson.md

 			var dataGreater50 = data.filter(function(num){
 				return num > 50;
 			}); // this will create an array with numbers greater than 50

-			var student = {name: "Tom", age: 20}; // this is a single Javascript object
+			// this is a single Javascript object, name and age are "keys", and Tom and 20 are "values" var student = {name: "Tom", age: 20};
 			// console.log(student.name, student.age);

 			var students = [